An Unweeded Garden – Chapter 1

 She took out the flattened appointment letter from its typed, buff envelope, and read it again, memorising the journey she had practised the day before, as she had memorised the letter.
 Her stepmother, Maudie, was still asleep.
 She did not say goodbye.

 Agatha Evans walked June, Nancy, Carlisle, Bernard, Josie, Isaac, and Ishmael the three miles past four rum shops, two churches, and her father’s tailors shop to St Cuthbert’s Catholic school.
 That day Agatha did not turn into the staff room, but walked on a further mile, skirting the Fyffe’s banana plantation and the Tate & Lyle sugar cane fields towards Kingstown.
 Crossing Saint David Parish into Charlotte Parish, she plucked a ripe mango and two plum roses from overhanging trees.
 The skins were soft, the fruit sweet.
 She leant forward as she ate and the juice dripped in front of her, missing her white sandals.
 Agatha crossed Main Street, looking to her left and right.
-She tripped but did not fall in front of St Vincent and the Grenadines Nursing Employment Agency, across from the Anglican and Catholic Cathedrals in Kingstown.
-She pondered if that was the precise spot where the body and blood of Jesus transformed.
+She tripped but did not fall in front of St Vincent and the Grenadines Nursing Employment Agency, nuzzled between the Anglican and Catholic Cathedrals in Kingstown.
+She wondered if that was the precise spot where the body and blood of Jesus transformed.
 No matter.
 Agatha grasped the brass handle with its burnt toffee patina, looked inside, but as quickly stepped back and walked across Main Street.
 Standing in front of ‘Big Lloyd’s Butcher,’ she saw that the carcasses still had their heads on.
 Agatha looked into their eyes and looked back across at the Nursing Employment Agency.
-Her father had slaughtered a kid four days earlier; Agatha had cooked curry goat, and rice and peas, which they would eat again that night.
-She had boiled mauby and ginger beer and dried sorrel – she would have to hide it away from the thirsty mouths of her siblings – and would fry plantain and roast green banana.
+Her father had slaughtered a kid four days earlier; Agatha had cooked curry goat and rice, which they would eat again that night.
+She had boiled mauby and ginger beer and dried sorrel – she would have to put hide away from the thirsty mouths of her siblings – and would fry plantain and roast green banana.

 Agatha took the only free seat in the waiting room, cross-legged she waited to be called.